Mathugo/NeurIPS2025---OSCAR-One-Shot-Causal-AutoRegressive-Discovery/README.md

 ![oscar desc](https://github.com/Mathugo/NeurIPS2025---OSCAR-One-Shot-Causal-AutoRegressive-Discovery/blob/main/imgs/Capture.PNG)

 ## Why Use OSCAR?
-Causal discovery in event sequences is challenging due to the high dimensionality and complex temporal dependencies present in real-world data.
+Causal discovery in event sequences is challenging due to the high dimensionality and complex temporal dependencies in real-world data.
 OSCAR addresses this by leveraging the expressive power of pretrained autoregressive models, making it uniquely suited for applications like:

 Industrial fault diagnostics